-If you created the photo, you have a copyright automatically -- it doesn't matter whether or not you filed a copyright application.
-The infringer can't put the photo on her website without your permission.
+Regardless, however, if you created the photo, you own the copyright automatically.
+It does not matter whether or not you filed a copyright application.
+The infringer, the dog food company, cannot put the photo on its website without your permission.

 Moreover, under the Digital Millennium Copyright Act ("DMCA"), the ISP should respond to your concerns.
 It is true that the DMCA provides ISPs with a "safe harbor" from liability for infringing content, but that would not apply if they refuse to take action after being given explicit notice.
 The ISP would be wise to contact the dog food user and instruct them to remove the photo.